ACHMartin/seastar_project/docs/index.rst

 This is where the description for the project goes.
 """""""""""""""""""""""""""""""""""""""""""""""""""

-add some interesting details about the project and they \
+Add some interesting details about the project and they \
 will appear here in the pdf or the online docs.

 funding - blah blah blah